 GK: No, I can work that out.

 SS: I knew it.
-Listen, I'll take off work.
+Listen, I'll ask someone else.
 It's all right.

 GK: No, really, I can do it.

-SS: And now I'm wasting all your time with this stupid phone call.
+SS: And now I'm taking up your time with this stupid phone call.

 GK: It's no problem.
 I can do this.

-SS: You're probably in the midst of a meeting right now.
+SS: You're probably in the middle of something right now.

 GK: I am, but it's okay.

-SS: You're probably there with your boss and everybody just sitting there-----
+SS: You're probably there with Beth and the kids just sitting down to dinner-----

 GK: Nancy, please.